Cremation Services

 Red tape - and is a Funeral Director needed?

 Since cremation is an irreversible process, more paperwork, permits, and legal requirements must be met by the funeral director handling a cremation than is required for a funeral with traditional burial.
 Beware of cremation societies, alliances, associations, and cut rate operators advertising low cost cremation.
-One should question the motives and the legitimacy of any operator who is charging less than $2000 for the most basic of cremations.
+One should question the legitimacy of any operator who is charging less than $2000 for the most basic of cremations.
 One of our seminar attendees stated it best when he said "that company, wherever they are and whoever they are, appeared overnight, and they could disappear overnight.
 It's not just about cost - I know my plans are secure and I have someone local who I see out in the community, who has a reputable track record."

 Pre-plan Cremation or Not?